vlayer-xyz/noir-base64/README.md

 pub fn encode<N, M>(input: [u8; N], mut result: [u8; M], url_safe: bool) -> [u8; M]
 ```

-- `input` - input string or array of bytes to encode
+- `input` - input string or array of bytes to encode.
+Max input length is 600.
 - `result` - array of bytes to store result in. it should have a proper size otherwise function will fail on assert.
     Due to Noir language limitations result size need to be known at compile time and should be calculated by user.
     Value of this parameter is irrelevant, only size matters.